LeeyaD/rb130/written_prep.md

 # Practice Problems
-1. What is happening in the code below? - DONE
+1. What is happening in the code below?
 ```ruby
 arr = [1, 2, 3, 4, 5]